AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 * adds another kind of "do not forget"
 * "do not forget" **x3**

+---

 Unfortunately, all libraries I've seen that provide futures for Swift finish here.
 We have [goals](#goals-for-new-approaches) to achieve, so we must to move forward.

-***
+---

 ## Refactoring 2.2 - Futures and ExecutionContext
 Let's make a few assumptions before we explore this approach.

-#### Assumptions
+---

-1. for `MyService`
+##### for `MyService`

 * `MyService` is an active object that has mutable state
 * This state is allowed to change only on serial queue owned by `MyService`
 * `MyService` owns all operations it initiates, but neither of initiated operations own `MyService`
 * `MyService` communicates with other active objects predominantly using asynchronous calls

+---

-2. for `MyViewController`
+#### for `MyViewController`
 * `MyViewController` is an active object that has mutable state (UI)
 * This state is allowed to change only on the main queue
 * `MyViewController` owns all operations it initiates, but neither of initiated operations own `MyViewController`
 * `MyViewController` communicates with another UI related classes predominantly on the main queue
 * `MyViewController` communicates with other active objects predominantly using asynchronous calls

+---

 So I conclude that `MyService` and `MyViewController` can be conformed to protocol `ExecutionContext` from [AsyncNinja](http://async.ninja/) library.
 That basically means that they can asynchronously execute code that influences their lifetime and internal state.

+---

 #### Diving into AsyncNinja Implementation
 For the further explanation, we'll have to discuss details of [AsyncNinja](http://async.ninja/)'s implementation for a bit.
 So `ExecutionContext` protocol looks like this: